sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/rule_validator.md

 This utility is a Java based application and requires **Java SE Development Kit (JDK) 11** or higher to run.

 :::info
-Please note that the previous version used JDK 8 (1.8), if you do not have the JDK 11 or above then this must be downloaded and installed first
+Note that the previous version used JDK 8 (1.8).
+If you do not have the JDK 11 or above, then you must download and install JDK 11 first.
 :::

 ## Support / Features